JScoder95/connected-smart-contracts/Connected-Smart-Contracts/readme.md

         IResult(result).setResult(result_);
     }

+     function setFee(uint256 newFee_) external {
+       IResult(result).setFee(newFee_);
     }
-This contract, AdditionContract, performs an addition operation.
+}

+## `Step to Step`

-It imports the IResult interface to interact with the Result contract.
+Imports IResult to interact with the Result contract.
-The constructor takes the address of a deployed Result contract and stores it in the result state variable.
-The addition function takes two uint256 values, adds them, and then calls the setResult function of the Result contract to store the sum.
+Constructor takes the Result contract's address. addition() adds two numbers and stores the result in the Result contract. setFee() forwards the fee change request to the Result contract.
 Interaction Flow
+Deployment:
+Deploy Result.sol first.
-Deployment: Deploy Result.sol first, then Addition.sol, providing the Result contract's address to the AdditionContract constructor.
+Deploy AdditionContract.sol, providing the Result contract's address.
-Addition: Call the addition function of AdditionContract with two numbers.
-Result Storage: The AdditionContract calculates the sum and stores it in the Result contract via the setResult function.
+Addition:
+Call addition() on AdditionContract.sol.
+The result is stored in Result.sol.
+Fee Management:
+Call setFee() on AdditionContract.sol.
+The request is forwarded to Result.sol.
+Only the admin can successfully change the fee.
+Retrieval:
-Retrieval: Call the result public variable of the Result contract to retrieve the stored sum.
+Call result and fee on Result.sol to retrieve stored values.
+Key Concepts
+Interfaces: Enable standardized contract interaction.
+Contract Interaction: Contracts can call functions of other contracts using interfaces.
+Access Control: Only the admin can modify the fee.
+External Functions: Functions callable from outside the contract.
-Running the Contracts in Remix
+Running in Remix
-Compile: Compile all three Solidity files in Remix.
+Compile: Compile all contracts.
-Deploy Result.sol: Deploy the Result contract.
-Note the deployed contract address.
+Deploy Result.sol: Note the contract address.
-Deploy AdditionContract.sol: Deploy the AdditionContract, providing the Result contract address as the constructor argument.
+Deploy AdditionContract.sol: Provide the Result contract address.
-Interact: In the "Deploy & Run Transactions" tab, call the addition function of AdditionContract with two numbers.
-Then, call the result function of the deployed Result contract to verify the result.
-Why Use Interfaces?
-Interfaces ensure that contracts adhere to a specific structure, facilitating interoperability.
-They allow contracts to interact without needing to know the implementation details of other contracts.
-Interfaces are essential for building modular and maintainable smart contract systems.
-This example illustrates a basic interaction between contracts.
-In real-world applications, interfaces play a critical role in creating complex and interconnected smart contract ecosystems.
+Interact:
+Call addition() on AdditionContract.
+Call result on Result to see the result.
+Call setFee() on AdditionContract.
+Call fee on Result to see the changed fee.